 You can find more information about the Board and our governance arrangements in our Governors' handbook.

-Southampton Solent University is seeking two independent members to join our Board.
-We would particularly welcome applications from candidates with specific experience or skills in business management, further education, creative industries or sport science.
+Solent University is currently seeking one independent member to join the Board.
+We would particularly welcome applications from those with a background in human resources, including mental health and equality.